 Swap your Easter egg hunt…

 … for geocaching!
 It’s basically a treasure hunt which anyone can join in with using a GPS or mobile device.
-Try this activity on the likes of the Cateran Trail though Perthshire or even play as you explore the islands of the Outer Hebrides.
+Try this activity on the likes of the Cateran Trail through Perthshire or even play as you explore the islands of the Outer Hebrides.
+Read up on the Ultimate Guide to Geocaching for more info!

 But there’s no need to give up the chocolate!

 In fact, we beseech you not to!
-In Scotland there are plenty of opportunities to sample delicious artisan cocoa delights.
+In Scotland there are plenty of opportunities to sample delicious artisan cocoa delights and buy egg-cellent chocolate.
 There are dozens of chocolatiers, cafés and workshops across the country – we suggest finding one near you by following the Chocolate Trail.
 Prepare to indulge in sweet, sweet Easter treats.

 So, what are you waiting for?
 Pack some hot cross buns and a flask of tea and explore the best of Scotland for an Easter holiday to remember.
-Be sure to share the best of your snaps with us Twitter, Facebook, Instagram or Google+.
+Be sure to share the best of your snaps with us via our social media channels.